ooikk/Arduino-Documentation/02_MISC/02_WiFi/MQTT.md

 In your Google Sheet, add two new columns to Row 1 so it accommodates both telemetry and LED status data:

 - Cell A1: Timestamp
-- Cell B1: Type
-- Cell C1: Temperature
+- Cell B1: Temperature
-- Cell D1: RSSI
+- Cell C1: RSSI
-- Cell E1: Uptime
+- Cell D1: Uptime
-- Cell F1: LED State
+- Cell E1: LED State

 ### Step 2: Update the Google Apps Script